Daylight Saving: 9 Important Tasks Beyond Changing Your Clocks

 4. Schedule a furnace inspection.

-Twice-a-year maintenance, as recommended by Energystar.gov, can ensure peak performance for your furnace and, perhaps more importantly, can help avoid breakdowns this winter.
+Twice-a-year maintenance, as recommended by Energystar.gov, may help ensure peak performance for your furnace and, perhaps more importantly, potentially help avoid breakdowns this winter.
 Schedule a professional inspection now, and again when daylight saving kicks in next spring.

 5. Turn off exterior faucets.